*the links in this post contain affiliate links and I will receive a small commission if you make a purchase after clicking on my link.

 As the ship descends to land, the music becomes so very powerful.
 There’s a full chorus and a strong brass melody that screams the style of John Williams (even though it isn’t).
 Even if you never saw an episode of either The Clone Wars or Rebels, you know that this is a profound moment of sadness for all of the characters.
 The main brass theme sounds like a cross between the main “Force theme” and “Yoda’s theme” both from the original Star Wars films.
 This music though was not composed by John Williams but by composer Kevin Kiner (who has scored both The Clone Wars and Rebels)

 The most powerful moment of all comes immediately after this reunion, when we return to the surface of the planet to see Vader staggering away from the temple, badly injured.
 Given the ferocity of the fight, since Vader is the one walking away, one could presume that Ashoka is dead…but is she?
 There is a brief glimpse of Ashoka disappearing back into the temple, but is she alive or is that her Force ghost?
-Either is possible, but we won’t find out until season 3.
+Either is possible, but we won’t find out until season 4 for sure.

 After I listened to this piece, and then watched the scene in context, I could not stop listening to this music over and over again.
 The one word that keeps coming into my mind is powerful, you can feel the emotion surging through the soundwaves.